vertica/vertica-prometheus-exporter/documentation/tipsandtechniques.md

 Comparison of available tools –

 - Vertica Management Console – Comes with Vertica but requires seperate install.
 All metrics available are chosen by Vertica for value to user.
-It's a static set so user can’t customize the metrics available or how displayed.
+It's a static set so user can’t customize the metrics available or how they are displayed.

 - Grafana plugin – Requires Grafana with Vertica datasource installed and configured.
 The data source does a direct connection to Vertica to get metrics.
 There is no  persistent retention and it runs queries based on the defined Grafana panel interval.
 Queries and dashboards fully customizable so user chooses what they want to look at and how.
 Supports tables with string values.
-Requires Vertica SQL and Grafana skills
+Requires Vertica SQL and Grafana skills.

 - Prometheus exporter – Requires Prometheus and vertica-prometheus-exporter.
 Prometheus is configured to use the vertica-prometheus-exporter as a target and initiates scrapes from it.
 The exporter connects to Vertica, runs the metrics queries, and returns them to Prometheus in a known format.
 The exporter has the ability to cache metrics if desired, which can help minimize the scrapes it does to the Vertica database.
 The Prometheus metrics can be used by any tool that supports Prometheus format, e.g. Grafana.
 Collectors (sets of metrics queries) are fully customizable so user chooses what they want to look at.
-Requires Vertica SQL and Prometheus skills, plus whatever evisualization tool is being used skills.
+Requires Vertica SQL and Prometheus skills, plus whatever visualization tool is being used skills.

 ### LOAD BALANCE AND FAIL SAFE:

 Activate connection_load_balance  and backup_server_node  via the data source name in the vertica-prometheus-exporter.yml file for best distributed connections and fail safety in event the primary Vertica node goes down.
-See the Vertica documentaiton for more details on these ttwo features.
+See the Vertica documentation for more details on these two features.

   *data_source_name: 'vertica://dbadmin:@nn.nn.nn.235:5433/VMart?connection_load_balance=1&backup_server_node=nn.nn.nn.236:5433,nn.nn.nn.237:5433'*